 If people don’t volunteer how much they like and respect their colleagues, they probably don’t.

-If people don’t volunteer that the dean has good judgment and respects the faculty, then they dean probably don’t.
+If people don’t volunteer that the dean has good judgment and respects the faculty, then the dean probably doesn’t.

 If people don’t volunteer how much they enjoy working with all of the students, then they probably don’t.